SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/java.md

 There are two ways to call each method, *synchronous* and *asynchronous*.
 In the synchronous method call the program stops and waits until the response arrives.
-In the asynchronous method call the program continues to perform other tasks and when the response arrives the program handels it.
+In the asynchronous method call the program continues to perform other tasks and when the response arrives the program handles it.
 The asynchronous call is especially useful for the PaymentRequest where the response arrives after the payment process is done.